How Much Does A House Extension Cost in 2024?

 Large (50m²) £87,500 £105,000 £125,000

-A double-storey extension is built across two floors of a property, increasing the space available to your family by allowing you to add on multiple rooms.
+A double storey extension is built across two floors of a property.
+It allows you to significantly increase the liveable space available in your home with the addition of multiple rooms.

-The following table lays out the costs for different sizes and qualities of double-storey extensions.
+The following table lays out the costs for different sizes of double-storey extensions with varying quality finishes.

 Size (m²) Basic Average Premium